-Note G - Loss Portfolio Transfers
+Note 7-Loss portfolio transfers

-Kentucky School Boards Insurance Trust Loss Portfolio Transfer

-Effective October 31, 2014, KEMI entered into a loss portfolio transfer agreement with the Commissioner of Insurance of the Commonwealth of Kentucky, Rehabilitator of the Kentucky School Boards Insurance Trust ("KSBIT") Workers' Compensation Self Insurance Fund.
+Kentucky School Boards Insurance Trust Loss Portfolio Transfer - Effective October 31, 2014, KEMI entered into a loss portfolio transfer agreement with the Commissioner of Insurance of the Commonwealth of Kentucky, Rehabilitator of the Kentucky School Boards Insurance Trust ("KSBIT") Workers' Compensation Self Insurance Fund.
 Pursuant to this loss portfolio transfer, approximately \$35 million in workers' compensation claims liabilities for the period July 7, 1978 through June 30, 2013, were transferred to KEMI by KSBIT's Rehabilitator.
 In exchange for assuming responsibility for these claim liabilities and the handling thereof, KEMI received \$35 million in cash and guaranteed receivables.
 Final installments under the guaranteed receivables program were received in 2020.
 As a result of efficient claims handling practices, actuarially determined claim liabilities were less than originally projected; therefore, KEMI was able to return a total of \$16.3 million of transferred funds to the Rehabilitator in 2019 and 2020.
-As of December 31, 2022, KSBIT's cash balance was \$8,718,575, reinsurance receivables on paid losses and loss adjustment expenses were \$210,916, net reported loss and loss adjustment expense reserves were \$7,378,852 and net incurred but not reported loss and loss adjustment expenses are not discounted.
+As of December 31, 2023, KSBIT's cash balance was \$8,205,795, reinsurance receivables on paid losses and loss adjustment expenses was \$132,914, net reported loss and loss adjustment expense reserves were \$6,514,245 and net incurred but not reported loss and loss adjustment expense serves serves for unpaid losses and loss adjustment expenses are not discounted.

-The net liability for KSBIT unpaid claims and the receivable for retroactive reinsurance assumed activity for the years ended December 31, 2022 and 2021 is as follows:
+The net liability for KSBIT unpaid claims and the receivable for retroactive reinsurance assumed activity for the years ended December 31, 2023 and 2022 is as follows:

-2022 2021
+2023 2022

-Net liability for KSBIT unpaid claims - beginning of year \$ 8,721,111 \$ 9,524,086
+Net liability for KSBIT unpaid claims, beginning of year \$ 8,718,575 \$ 8,721,111

-Losses and LAE paid (681,071) (1,625,988)
+Losses and LAE paid (888,069) (681,071)

-Reinsurance received 678,535 823,013
+Reinsurance received 375,289 678,535

-Net liability for KSBIT unpaid claims - end of year \$ 8,718,575 \$ 8,721,111
+Net liability for KSBIT unpaid claims, end of year \$ 8,205,795 \$ 8,718,575

-Kentucky Workers' Compensation Funding Commission Loss Portfolio Transfer

-Effective July 7, 2017, KEMI entered into a loss portfolio transfer agreement with the Kentucky Workers' Compensation Funding Commission (the "Funding Commission").
+Kentucky Workers' Compensation Funding Commission Loss Portfolio Transfer - Effective July 7, 2017, KEMI entered into a loss portfolio transfer agreement with the Kentucky Workers' Compensation Funding Commission (the "Funding Commission").
 Pursuant to this loss portfolio transfer, approximately \$40 million in workers' compensation claims liabilities for claims incurred on or after December 12, 1996, which were filed on or before June 30, 2017 (known as the "Kentucky Coal Workers' Pneumoconiosis Fund" or "KCWPF"), were transferred from the Funding Commission to KEMI.
 In exchange for assuming responsibility for these claim liabilities and the handling thereof, KEMI received approximately \$19.3 million in cash.
 In addition, the Funding Commission continued to impose assessments until both the Funding Commission and KEMI agreed that the liabilities were fully funded.
 Assessments ceased effective January 1, 2020.
-Based on current actuarial reserve studies, claim liabilities were less than originally projected; therefore, in 2021 and 2022, KEMI distributed \$22.3 million of excess reserves in a manner set forth by Kentucky Legislature.
-Active coal operators in good standing with the Commonwealth of Kentucky received settlement distributions totaling \$10.2 million and the Kentucky Coal Employers' Self-Insurance Guarantee Fund received settlement distributions totaling \$12.1 million.
-As of December 31, 2022, KCWPF's cash balance was \$8,192,448 and net loss and loss adjustment expense reserves were \$8,192,448.
-KCWPF reserves for unpaid losses and loss adjustment expense reserves were \$8,192,448.
+As of December 31, 2023, KCWPF's cash balance was \$6,404,864 and net loss and loss adjustment expense reserves were \$6,404,864.
+KCWPF reserves for unpaid losses and loss adjustment expenses are not discounted.

-Note G - Loss Portfolio Transfers (Continued)
+Note 7-Loss portfolio transfers (continued)